dufours/Academic-web-page/README.md

 # Academic-web-page
-This the R Blogdown code to prepare my academic web page.
+This is the R Blogdown code to prepare my academic web page.